Rocket Lawyer On Call® Attorney

 Corporate compliance has a broad definition.
 While specific examples can be found in HIPAA compliance or Sarbanes–Oxley (Sox) compliance, everything from tax law to environmental law can fall under the banner of corporate compliance.
 Beyond simply ethics, corporate compliance includes adherence to any law or regulation, state or federal, enacted by the government.

-Need some support?I'm here to help Tyson M.
+Need some support?I'm here to help Brayden G.